Gordon R. Manuel

 We hit so softly that we didn't even bounce.
 Holsey had landed us on a beach at Hood Point - a lovely beach.
 The plane skimmed along and then it settled into the sand as our speed reduced.
 The heavy ship gave a little lurch to the left and we stopped.
 The next day a boat came with some steel netting. [marston matting] Friendly natives helped us lay it on the beach, and then Holsey and Ryan, our co-pilot took her off.
 They just prayed her off and the right wing tip touched the water, but she got off all right.
 We went back to Moresby by boat laughing it all off.
 But we hadn't laughed during the hour we were sweating it out."

 Afterwards, Manuel continued to fly bombing missions.
-During late 1942, assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
+During late 1942, he was assigned to the 43rd Bombardment Group (43rd BG), 64th Bombardment Squadron (64th BS).

 On May 21, 1943 took off as bombardier aboard B-17E "Honi Kuu Okole" 41-9244 was shot down by a Japanese night fighter piloted by Shigetoshi Kudo.
 Manuel bailed out and evaded capture behind enemy lines in New Britain, despite wounds from the shoot down.